Migrant agency and the moving image

 How are the erection of borders, fences and other migration management practices experienced by refugees themselves; what is their experience of everyday life?

 All too often, migrants, refugees and migration are presented in the media and political debate as a threat to ‘our’ society, economy and/or way of life.
 This securitisation of migration, which creates a sense of ‘us’ and ‘them’, also plays out on the ground, through the erection of borders, fences and other migration management policies that seek to prevent people seeking refuge from entering or moving across Europe.

 Much existing research aimed at rectifying this negative image instead presents people seeking refuge either as passive victims without agency or active individuals with the capacity to resist restrictive migration management policies.
 What many of these studies lack is careful attention to refugees’ own experiences and the complexities of both their active agency and their suffering.
 This project attempted to better understand these complexities by giving migrants the ability to express these experiences using the moving image to find their voice.

 The project drew on the work of the King's College London Migration Research Group, the members of which conducted a research and photo exhibition project to highlight migrant agency with the use of photo cameras.

 Migrant agency and the moving image takes the experience of refugees as a starting point and intended to employ an auto-photographic approach to explore the ongoing refugee crisis, enabling refugees to tell their own stories from their own perspectives.
 Specifically, the project team sought to work together with refugees living in the informal camps of northern France, providing them with video cameras to film their daily lives and their experience of the crisis.
 The reality took the project down a different path.

-Migration agency and the moving image is a collaboration between King's College London's Department of War Studies and artist Imran Perretta, brokered and supported by the Cultural Institute at King's in partnership with Somerset House Studios.
+Migration agency and the moving image is a collaboration between King's College London's Department of War Studies and artist Imran Perretta, brokered and supported by the university's Culture team in partnership with Somerset House Studios.